 Sharp knives are essential for every chef.
-It is not only easier and safer, it also takes your cooking experience to a whole new level.
-Once you get used to working with sharp knives, nothing else is an option.
+They are not only easier and safer, it also takes your cooking experience to a whole new level.
+Once you get used to working with sharp knives, nothing else is really an option.

 But no matter how high the knife quality is, at some point each one has to be resharpened.
 Whether you want to get your knife as sharp as an old samurai sword or whether you just want to sharpen your knife quickly and easily - we have the best solution for both in the following.